Jakarta pollen forecast - today, tomorrow and the week ahead

 Is pollen high in Jakarta right now?

-On 25 June 2026, overall pollen levels in Jakarta are low.
-Amaranthaceae is the main contributor to airborne pollen
+On 16 July 2026, overall pollen levels in Jakarta are moderate.
+Amaranthaceae is the main contributor to airborne pollen, while cypress remain at lower levels

 Will pollen levels change in Jakarta tomorrow?

-On 26 June 2026, pollen conditions in Jakarta will be different from today, with amaranthaceae increasing
+On 17 July 2026, pollen conditions in Jakarta will be different from today, with cypress at low levels, willow at low levels and amaranthaceae increasing

 Is pollen expected to decrease in Jakarta this week?

-According to the five-day outlook, amaranthaceae pollen levels are expected to gradually decrease, while cypress pollen will increase, suggesting mixed conditions later in the week.
+According to the five-day outlook, amaranthaceae and cypress pollen levels are expected to gradually decrease, while willow pollen will increase, suggesting mixed conditions later in the week.

 Which pollen types are currently active in Jakarta?

-On 25 June 2026, Amaranthaceae is the dominant pollen source in Jakarta. cypress are not currently active.
+On 16 July 2026, Amaranthaceae is the dominant pollen source in Jakarta. cypress are also present but at lower levels. willow are not currently active.

 When is pollen season in Jakarta?